chencyc123/sts4/User-Guide.md

 * `@Component`, `@Bean`, `@Autowired`: shows detailed information about the beans and their wiring from the live app
 * `@ContidionalOn...`: shows information about the conditions and their evaluation at runtime

+### Configuration
+You can enable/disable this feature:
+* Eclipse/Spring Tool Suite 4: via the preferences `Spring -> Spring Boot Language Server`
+* Code: regular JSON preference mechanism using the key: `boot-java.boot-hints.on`.
+* Atom: regular preference mechanism

 ## Code templates
 Write Spring code with templates, available via regular code completion.